Kapoisu/m800-test/README.md

 * UDP echo server: receive messages from clients and reply with the same messages.
 * UDP client: send a message to a specific server and print the echo message.

+The client can retry the sending procedure upon a failure if the ```--max-retry``` option is speficied.

 ## Tools
 * CMake: building
 * GCC: compiler